Jimmy99/beedoc/en-US/advantage/README.md

 - [In process monitor](./monitor.md)

-  Beego will serve as two ports by default.
-One is 8080 for application to serve users.
-Another is 8088, to monitor the process status, execute tasks and so on.
+  Beego will serve pages on two ports by default.
+The first is port 8080 for the application to serve pages to users.
+The second is port 8088, to monitor the process status, execute tasks and so on.

 - [Filters](../mvc/controller/filter.md)

-  Filters is a very convenient feature for you to extend your logic.
+  Filters are a very convenient feature for you to extend your logic.
 You can easily implement user authentication, log visiting, compatibility switching and so on.

 - [Reload](./reload.md)

-  Reload is always mentioned in web development that allows deploying application without interrupt user requests.
+  Reload is always mentioned in web development that allows deploying applications without interrupting user requests.

->>> This feature is not well done yet.
-It only tested on Mac and Linux.
-It haven't been tested on production environment yet.
-It's still under testing, so take your own risk to use it.
-It's recommended to use upstream of nginx.
+>>> This feature is not well developed yet.
+It has only been tested on Mac and Linux.
+It has not been tested in a production environment yet.
+It's still being tested, so use it at your own risk.
+It is recommended that you use it upstream of nginx.